YusraAft/YusraAft/README.md

 ### Hi there 👋
 🔭 I am currently working on becoming well equipped with the necessary skills and experience to advance my knowledge in the field of computer science.

-🌱 I am in my penultimate year of undergraduate study at Northwestern University majoring in Computer Science.
+🌱 I am a computer science major at Northwestern University.
 I have taken courses in Python, web development and Java.
 I also have internship experience in Frontend work specifically with the React Framework.